po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/08-Stu_Queues/README.md

 * What array methods can be used to implement a queue?

+* What do the unit test descriptions tell us about what methods we need?

 ## 🏆 Bonus

 If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge: